Brimham Rocks: Crime

 In August 2014 the body of Gemma Simpson was found at Brimham Rocks.
 That December Martin Bell, who had schizophrenia, pleaded guilty to manslaughter, and was sentenced to a minimum of twelve years' imprisonment.
 In May 2000 he had smoked cannabis with her, "bludgeoned and stabbed" her to death, left her in a bath for some days, dismembered her, then buried her body at a secret location at Brimham Rocks for fourteen years.
 In July 2014 he confessed to the murder and disclosed the location of the body, at Scarborough police station.

+Poetry

+Poet Laureate Simon Armitage was commissioned by the National Trust to write a poem about the rocks.
+His "Balancing Act" is carved into a stone artwork of the same name created by artist Adrian Riley and stonemason Richard Dawson erected at the rocks in June 2023.

 Tourism

 History of Rocks House

 This is a Grade II listed building, built in 1792 for Lord Grantley, who used it as a hunting lodge and "for the accommodation of visitors," who came to see the rocks for their sublime aesthetic.
 The visitor's centre, now called Brimham House, used to be called The Rocks House or Rock House, and between around 1792 and 1900 it was the home of Brimham Rocks' caretakers, and run as a souvenir shop, with an adjacent wooden tea house.
 In 1838, Rock House provided "tea, coffee or luncheon ... lemonade, ginger beer and cigars ... hay, corn and good stabling for horses," plus the use of a telescope.

 The building decayed and was temporarily replaced with a caravan as a makeshift café parked below the house steps, but in the 1970s the National Trust restored Rocks House.
 From 1987 there has been a shop and information centre at the house, which has been extended for staff accommodation, and fitted with solar panels.
 At some point in the 20th century, Rocks House was renamed Brimham House.